DialEval-2/DCH-2/index.md

-# The DCH-2 Dataset of DialEval-2 Task
+# DCH-2: Training Data for the DialEval-2 Task

 Recently, many reserachers are trying to build automatic helpdesk systems.
 However, there are very few methods to evaluate such systems.
 In **DialEval-2**, we aim to explore methods to evaluate task-oriented, multi-round, textual dialogue systems automatically.
 This dataset have the following features: